-BUN and creatinine levels are probably not the best guides for initiating dialysis in AKI.
+Blood urea nitrogen (BUN) and creatinine levels are probably not the best guides for initiating dialysis in acute kidney injury (AKI).
 In asymptomatic patients who are not seriously ill, particularly those in whom return of renal function is considered likely, dialysis can be deferred until symptoms occur, thus avoiding placement of a central venous catheter with its attendant complications.

 Nephrotoxic drugs are stopped, and all drugs excreted by the kidneys (eg, digoxin, some antibiotics) are adjusted; serum levels are useful.

 Daily water intake is restricted to a volume equal to the previous day’s urine output plus measured extrarenal losses (eg, vomitus) plus 500 to 1000 mL/day for insensible loss.
 Water intake can be further restricted for hyponatremia or increased for hypernatremia.
 Although weight gain indicates excess fluid, water intake is not decreased if serum sodium remains normal; instead, dietary sodium is restricted.

 Sodium and potassium intake is minimized except in patients with prior deficiencies or gastrointestinal losses.
 An adequate diet should be provided, including daily protein intake of about 0.8 g/kg.
 If oral or enteral nutrition is impossible, parenteral nutrition is used; however, in AKI, risks of fluid overload, hyperosmolality, and infection are increased by IV nutrition.
 Calcium salts (calcium carbonate, calcium acetate) or iron-based or synthetic phosphate binders before meals help maintain serum phosphate at < 5.5 mg/dL (< 1.8 mmol/L).